 1898 5-1- COACH D.F.
 Edwards

-Coaches evolved from professors who volunteered on a part time basis to help school team.
+coaches evolve from professors who volunteer on a part time basis to help school team.
 This resulted in better teams and a new formula which place a value on victories.

 Texas plays AddRan from Waco a religious school that will eventually be known as TCU after moving to Fort Worth.
 AddRan has one player who tries to wear his gun on game against Texas.
 He is finally convinced to remove his gun , but after the game and losing to Texas 16-0 he wished he had obeyed his initial instincts.

 1899 6 - 2 - Coach M.G.
 Clarke